 - Peer assessment and challenge;

-- Performance Management People and Places Scorecard;
+- Performance Management;

 - Big Conversation and Service Redesign;

 - Scrutiny, and

-Risk Management.
+- Risk Management.

 Continual improvement has always been at the heart of the organisation and the results can be seen through our sustained record of achievement.
-In the External Auditor's Audit Letter dated October 2016, the Council received an unqualified Value for Money conclusion, which means that the Council has proper arrangements in place to secure economy, efficiency and effectiveness in the use of its resources and to ensure proper stewardship and governance.
-The External Auditor noted that:
+In the External Auditor's Audit Letter dated October 2017, the Council received a qualified Value for Money conclusion due to the Inadequate Ofsted judgement on Children's Services which was published in December 2016., The letter also stated that:-